Several factors caused me years of spaciness and difficulty concentrating.

 5. Folate deficiency

 Folic acid, a type of folate supplement, never did much for me so I never investigated it very far.
-When I learned that it’s not a very efficient form of folate, I tried the superior form (methylfolate) and discovered that large doses made a noticeable difference in my ability to concentrate.
+When I learned that it’s not a very efficient form of folate, I tried the superior form, methylfolate, and discovered that large doses made a noticeable difference in my ability to concentrate.

 However, at a certain amount — which sadly is also the amount that makes my fingernails look really, really good — it made me really spacey, which felt like elevated histamine.
-I am not clear on what that was — my understanding is that unmethylated folic acid can raise your histamine if you’re a poor methylator, but that methylfolate would not.
+I am not clear on what that was.
+My understanding is that unmethylated folic acid can raise your histamine if you’re a poor methylator, but that methylfolate would not.
 I really don’t know.

 7. Insufficient essential fatty acids (EFAs)